 OPRA provides outdoor activities, intercollegiate athletics, and recreational activities.
 These programs span a playing season, a semester, a January term, or an hour.
-Students travel to other colleges to compete, hike, or climb in the Amherst area, or paddle white water in Costa Rica.
-The OPRA staff deliver a variety of services in several different formats.
-These include courses taught by both full-time and part-time instructors, off-campus field trips that last anywhere from one day to three weeks, and a variety of traditional athletics, such as intercollegiate athletics and individual fitness.
+Students travel to other colleges to compete, hike, or climb in the Amherst area, or paddle whitewater in Costa Rica.
+The OPRA staff deliver a variety of services in several formats.
+Among these are courses taught by both full-time and parttime instructors, off-campus field trips that last anywhere from one day to three weeks, and a variety of traditional athletics, such as intercollegiate athletics and individual fitness.
 OPRA provides indoor space for recreation in the Robert Crown Center, the Multisport facility, and outdoors on the playing fields.
 Most courses do not have prerequisites.
 Class size is limited, so students receive individualized attention.